Jaymon/chef-cookbooks/fail2ban/README.md

       },
     },

-See [Fail2ban Manual](http://www.fail2ban.org/wiki/index.php/Manual) for more infomation.

 ## Platform

-Ubuntu 14.04, nothing else has been tested
+Ubuntu 18.04, nothing else has been tested